CrawleyM29/CustoSeg-ML/README.md

 As we observe our results, we can see a lit with several key information:

-**cluster*: A vector of several integers that denote the cluster which has an allocation for each point.
+* cluster: A vector of several integers that denote the cluster which has an allocation for each point.

-*totss: Represents the total sum of squares
+* totss: Represents the total sum of squares

-*centers: A matrix comprising of numerous cluster centers
+* centers: A matrix comprising of numerous cluster centers

-*withinss: A vector that presents the intra-cluster sum of squares having one component per cluster
+* withinss: A vector that presents the intra-cluster sum of squares having one component per cluster

-*betweenss: The sum of between-cluster squares
+* betweenss: The sum of between-cluster squares

 *size: The total number of points that each cluster holds